yast/yast-yast2/library/general/doc/Hooks.md

 ## Debugging

 All important events are logged into the yast log located in `/var/log/YaST2/y2log`.
-The installation workflow displays a pop-up at its end if any hook file failed.
+The installation workflow displays a pop-up at its end if some of the hook files failed.
 Beside this no other information is stored for later inspection.

-## Examples